 For those 3 to 4 weeks in between, I just spent a lot of time thinking to myself, “Okay, well, what’s going to happen if it is positive for a mutation?
 What am I going to do?
 What actions am I going to take?”

 I definitely spent a lot of time researching online about options for BRCA carriers.
 I’m really fortunate.
 My college roommate is a doctor.
 She’s a pediatrician and her husband is a cancer researcher, so I spent a lot of time talking with them about what all the latest science was.

 I think the best way to describe it is that there was just this low level of anxiety in the background while I was waiting for the test results.

 Can you describe how you felt when you got the call to go in?

-When I had come in to do the blood work, Dr. Smith had said to me, “Well, even if it’s positive we have all these options, and you know we can do surveillance, you can take Tamoxifen.
+When I had come in to do the blood work, Dr. Smith had said to me, “Well, even if it’s positive, we have all these options.
+We can do surveillance; you can take tamoxifen.
 It’s nothing to panic about since we just have so many different treatment options.”

-That’s where you have an MRI and a mammogram every six months.
-Some people also take Tamoxifen, which is a drug that’s normally given to people who have been diagnosed with breast cancer, to keep it from coming back.
+That’s where you have an MRI and a mammogram every 6 months.
+Some people also take tamoxifen, which is a drug that’s normally given to people who have been diagnosed with breast cancer, to keep it from coming back.

 It has been shown to have possibly some preventative benefits in BRCA mutation carriers.
 There’s also the preventative mastectomy, which is the option that people are most familiar with.

-She gave me a list of people to reach out to, because when people think about BRCA they don’t think about the fact that it also impacts your risk for ovarian cancer, melanoma, pancreatic cancer, and colon cancer.
+She gave me a list of people to reach out to.
+When people think about BRCA, they don’t think about the fact that it also impacts your risk for ovarian cancer, melanoma, pancreatic cancer, and colon cancer.